37th Infantry Division "Modena": World War I

-The brigade fought on the Italian front in World War I. On 10 December 1926 the brigade assumed the name of V Infantry Brigade and received the 89th Infantry Regiment "Salerno" from the disbanded Brigade "Salerno".
+The brigade fought on the Italian front in World War I. On 10 November 1926 the brigade assumed the name of V Infantry Brigade and received the 89th Infantry Regiment "Salerno" from the disbanded Brigade "Salerno".
 The V Infantry Brigade was the infantry component of the 5th Territorial Division of Genoa, which also included the 29th Artillery Regiment.
 On 20 October 1929 the division moved to Imperia and consequently changed its name to 5th Territorial Division of Imperia.
 On 1 January 1935 the division changed its name to 5th Infantry Division "Cosseria".

 Second Italo-Ethiopian War

 In preparation for the Second Italo-Ethiopian War the 5th Infantry Division "Cosseria" was mobilized on 19 August 1935 with the 41st and 42nd infantry regiments and the 29th Artillery Regiment and shipped in September to Benghazi in Libya.
 In early January 1936 the division was shipped to Eritrea and moved to Adi Quala, where it guarded the supply lines of the Italian divisions fighting in Ethiopia.
-In March, it started to advance to Addi Onfito, reaching Axum in April 1936 and then continuing to the Adwa area.
+From 29 February to 2 March 1936, the division fought in the Battle of Shire and then advanced to Addi Onfito, reaching Axum by April 1936.
+From there the division advanced to Adwa.
 In September 1936 the division was repatriated.